PremoWeb/chadburn/README.md

-# Chronos, a cron alternative for Docker Swarm.
+# Chadburn, a cron alternative for Docker Swarm.

-# Chronos is a Ofelia Fork that adds the following features:
+# Chadburn is a Ofelia Fork that adds the following features:

 - Update tasks if docker containers are started, stopped, restarted, or changed
 - Do not require a dummy task on the Ofelia container just to use ofelia